chuv13/vinnymarquez/_posts/2013-09-22-30-lessons-and-takeaways-from-being-30.md

 1 - `Live a thankful life`.
 Always be thankful.
 Dwell on the things that you are thankful for, and not on the things that you are lacking.

 Bonus (This is based on my faith.
 If this may offend you or you don't have any interest in these kinds of things, then simply skip it.
 Yeah, another idea from John Maxwell :))
 0 - `All the these 30 lessons are hinged on this fact: I cannot place my trust in myself`.
 I have already failed countless times and I will continue on failing.
 There are things that I cannot change on my own and I have to learn accept that God is the only one who can change them for me.
-Always try to remember to "Let go, and Let God&#8221;.
+Always try to remember to "Let go, and Let God".
 Apart from Him, I am nothing (John 15:5).